 Allergic reactions: urticaria, angioedema, fever, bronchospasm, interstitial nephritis and anaphylactic shock.

-Other: rarely - visual disturbances, malaise, peripheral edema, increased sweating, gynecomastia, the formation of gastric glandular cysts during long-term treatment (a consequence of inhibition of hydrochloric acid secretion, is benign, reversible).
+Other: rarely - visual disturbances, malaise, peripheral edema, increased sweating, gynecomastia, formation of gastric glandular cysts during long-term treatment (a consequence of inhibition of hydrochloric acid secretion, is benign, reversible).

 Indications